March 30, 2022 | Mark Paradies

 We defined the term “near-miss” in a previous article:

-The previous examples are rather obvious.
-But you might have examples of near-misses at your facility that are harder to identify.
-Examples where a single Safeguard prevented a major accident.
-Examples that were precursors to a major accident.
+Do you have near-misses at your facility?
+How hard is it to identify your near-misses?
+Are there examples where a single Safeguard prevented a major accident?
+Examples that are precursors to a major accident?

 What is a Precursor?